≡ Menu

 • The size of your portfolio.

-• The account types you want – SIPP, ISA, or unsheltered investment account.
+• The account types you want – SIPP, ISA, or general investment account (GIA).

-• The products you want – Funds, ETFs, investment trusts, shares, and so on.
+• The products you want – Funds, ETFs, investment trusts, shares, bonds, and so on.

-• How often you will buy and sell – You won’t know for sure, so estimate this based on past patterns or future intentions.
+• How often you will buy and sell – You may not know for sure, so estimate this based on past patterns or future intentions.

 Note that the number of products you own doesn’t matter.
-No platform will currently charge you more for owning 10 funds versus five, for example.
-(Keep in mind though that the higher the number of funds you have, the higher your likely switching fees will be if you decide to chuck your platform).
+No platform will charge you more for owning nine ETFs versus five, for example.
+(Keep in mind though that a few brokers charge switching fees based on your number of holdings.
+This only becomes relevant if you decide to move your business).

-Next tot up all the charges you’d incur with the most competitive of the fixed fee platforms.
-(Hint: They’re the ones near the top of the table.)
+Next tot up all the charges you’d incur with the most competitive of the flat-fee platforms.
+(See our flat-fee broker comparison table near the top of our platform comparison page.)

-Make sure you count any annual fees, platform fees, dealing charges, and other relevant costs listed on the Monevator table or the platform’s own price schedule.
+Make sure you count any annual platform fees, trading costs, and other relevant charges listed on the Monevator table or the platform’s own price schedule.
 Remember to add the cost of multiple accounts if you hold them.

 You now have a base cost for the investing services you require.